Ford Capri: Capri

 From 1970 to 1978, the Capri was sold in North America through Ford's Lincoln-Mercury Division.
 All were German-produced.
 Headlamps were four round sealed-beams (shared with the Capri RS3000), and turn signal lamps were grille-mounted on all US-spec 1971–74 Capris and 1976–78 Capri IIs.
 Full instrumentation wasn't available on 1971–72 four-cylinder models but was made standard equipment from 1973 on.
 An optional interior decor package, changed by name to the "Ghia" package for the Capri II, featured deluxe interior trim and features.
 1973 Ford Capris were the Mk I face-lift models featuring the new grille, larger taillights and new interior and dash.
 The 1973 model had the federally mandated 2.5 mph front bumper for '73.
 The bumper was extended, the gap closed with a silver filler panel.
 1974 models had larger bumpers front and rear with wraparound urethane, body-color bumper covers to meet the revised Federal front and rear 5 mph standard.
 1976–78 models were the re-designed hatchback models offered worldwide since 1974, fitted with the grille-mounted turn signal lamps and the required round sealed-beam headlamps, 5 mph body-color bumpers and catalytic converter, requiring no-lead fuel.
 In 1976, an 'S' (JPS) special edition featured black or white paint with gold-coloured wheels, gold pin-striping, and upgraded two-tone interior in beige and black.
 Due to late production of Capri IIs, there were no 1975 models sold in the US (Lincoln-Mercury dealerships had an inventory of leftover 1974 models during the 1975 model year as seen on TV advertisements).
-Unlike the European market where the Capri was available in several trim levels and marketed as the equivalent of a Grand Touring automobile, the US/Canada market Capris were marketed as an compact sports car.
+Unlike the European market where the Capri was available in several trim levels and marketed as the equivalent of a Grand Touring automobile, the US/Canada market Capris were marketed as a compact sports car.